teo-tsirpanis/Farkle/docs/docs/templates.md

 ### Dealing with multiple precompiled grammars

 If the assembly or project passed to the CLI tool has only one precompiled grammar, it will be automatically used.
-If it has more than one however, we can tell it which one to use by adding a `::MyGrammar` to the end of the input path.
+If it has more than one however, we can specify the fully qualified name of the type where the grammar was declared at, by adding a `::Namespace.MyType` to the end of the input path.
+If multiple grammars are declared in the same type, we can specify the grammar's @"Farkle.Builder.PrecompilerInputAttribute.Key" as well by writing `::Namespace.MyType::MyGrammarKey`.

-To see an example, if you want to pick a specific grammar from an assembly or project, you can do it by writing `MyAssembly.dll::MyGrammar` or `MyProject.csproj::MyGrammar` respectively.
-If the current directory has only one project and you are bored to type it, you can write `::MyGrammar`.
+To see an example, if you want to pick a specific grammar from an assembly or project, you can do it by writing `MyAssembly.dll::Namespace.MyType` or `MyProject.csproj::Namespace.MyType` respectively.
+If the current directory has only one project and you are bored to type it, you can write `::Namespace.MyType`.

 You can see the names of all precompiled grammars with the `farkle list` command which also takes an assembly, a project, or tries to find one on its own.